Comparison of wave-structure interaction dynamics of a submerged cylindrical point absorber with three degrees of freedom using potential flow and computational fluid dynamics models: Introduction

 Using the FD/BP framework, we simulate the wave-structure interactions of a cylindrical buoy in one, two, and three degrees of freedom.
 The CFD solution is compared against the potential flow model.
 We find that the Cummins model over-predicts the heave and surge amplitude, and does not capture the slow drift in the surge dynamics.
-Moreover, the potential flow model fails to predict the pitching motion of an axisymmetric converter.
+Moreover, the potential flow model results in an insignificant pitch of an axisymmetric converter.
 Finally, we study the wave absorption efficiency of a 3-DOF cylindrical buoy under varying PTO coefficients, mass density of the buoy, and incoming wave heights using the CFD method.
 The resolved simulations provide useful insights into an efficient design procedure for a simple WEC.

 The rest of the paper is organized as follows.
 We first describe the potential flow formulation and the time-domain Cummins model in Sec.~\ref{sec_potential_eqs}.
 Next, we describe the continuous and discrete equations for the multiphase fluid-structure system in Secs.~\ref{sec_cont_eqs} and~\ref{sec_sol_method}, respectively.
 Validation cases for the FD/BP framework are presented in Sec.~\ref{sec_validation}.
 The tests also highlight the solver stability in presence of large density contrasts.
 Sec.~\ref{sec_model_compare} compares the dynamics of the cylindrical buoy using potential flow and CFD models.
 The performance of a submerged cylindrical buoy using the CFD model under various scenarios is presented in Sec.~\ref{sec_results}.